Little Agda and Olof the Silent: Elopement

-A year after Agda had become a novice, a great scandal occurred, which came to be known thorough the country.
+A year after Agda had become a novice, a great scandal occurred, which came to be known through the country.
 Somehow, Olof and Agda had managed to meet secretly during her time in the convent, and one night Agda climbed down the wall of the convent to the beach of Vättern, where Olof waited with a boat.
 Together, they escaped across the water to Västergötland.
-The reaction was fierce; a nun had broken the vow of chastity and committed the crime of heresy: the law of the church demanded that Agda be buried alive and that the Olof be burned at the stake.
+The reaction was fierce; a nun had broken the vow of chastity and committed the crime of heresy: the law of the church demanded that Agda be buried alive and that Olof be burned at the stake.
 The scandal of the convent abduction was reported to bishop Hans Brask in Linköping, who issued a ban on the couple and declared them outlaws.
 Henceforth, everyone was forbidden to give them food or water, to house them or to assist them in any way, and anyone was allowed to kill them without punishment.